Quriz/PowerToysRunScoop/README.md

 ## Installation

+1. Make sure you have Scoop installed.
+If not, get it [here](https://scoop.sh/).
-1. Download the latest release of the plugin from the [releases page](https://github.com/Quriz/PowerToysRunScoop/releases/latest).
+2. Download the latest release of the plugin from the [releases page](https://github.com/Quriz/PowerToysRunScoop/releases/latest).
-2. Extract the zip file's contents to `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`.
+3. Extract the zip file's contents to `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`.
-3. Restart PowerToys.
+4. Restart PowerToys.

 ## Usage